nikomatsakis/funding/design-docs/exploration.md

 The Rust Foundation is preparing a [Rust Foundation Maintainer Fund](https://rustfoundation.org/media/announcing-the-rust-foundation-maintainers-fund/) (RFMF) to financially support maintainers working on Rust.
 It has asked the Rust Project, through the Leadership Council, to help it prepare a strategy to decide how to get money from the fund to Rust maintainers.

 This exploration document is a step towards that.
-It presents questions that we will eventually have to answer to provide a set of guidelines that will be used by the Rust Foundation to direct money from RFMF towards Rust Project maintainers. **It is meant to be a living document that is updated continously while we gather ideas**.
+It presents questions that we will eventually have to answer to provide a set of guidelines that will be used by the Rust Foundation to direct money from RFMF towards Rust Project maintainers. **It is meant to be a living document that is updated continuously while we gather ideas**.
 We welcome contributions to it!

 This document primarily focuses on how to spend money of the Rust Foundation Maintainer Fund *specifically*, as it is timely; it wants to start in early 2026.
 This means that we have to work with constraints that are determined by the nature of this fund.
 We will attempt to justify all such cases in the [FAQ](#FAQ).
 Eventually, we could create a more generalized design that will be used to decide how to spend funds for maintainers that also come from other sources.
 But this is an explicit non-goal of this document.